Arccos Golf Review: Is it Still the Best Shot Tracker in Golf?

 What is Arccos Caddie?

-To cut to the chase, I think Arccos is the single greatest piece of golf tech a golfer can own.
+Next to a reliable rangefinder, I think Arccos is the single greatest piece of golf tech a golfer can own.
 Wow, Sean, way to spoil the surprise.

-Because it hits everything I want to be able to do and review as a golfer.
+Because it provides all of the information I want to be able to see and review as a golfer.

 Arccos Caddie is essentially a game tracker.